cpinotossi/az-fun-alert/README.md

 ![Overview](/images/afa.auth.08.png "Overview")

+We will need the "Id" or our new created "App Role":

 - Select "Manifest" from the left hand menue bar.
 - Find the "id" of our new "App Role" (Id ="ce2") inside the JSON file.